2010 Budapest Assembly election

 The 2010 Budapest Assembly election was held on 3 October 2010, concurring with other local elections in Hungary.
-This was the last election for the Assembly with party-list proportional rules.
+This was the last election for the Assembly with party-list proportional rules until 2024, when this system was restored.
 The size of the Assembly was reduced from 66 members to 33 at this election.

 Mayor

 Fidesz–KDNP candidate István Tarlós won the mayoral election with 53.37% of the vote.

 Results

 List seats were distributed using the D'Hondt method.